ComputeStacks cPanel Plugin¶

 - Owner: none

 This will be used to perform the initial registration and account setup.
-The cPanel plugin will authentication credentials locally and perform automatic authentication in the future.
+The cPanel plugin will generate the authentication credentials locally, and perform automatic authentication in the future.

 Install Plugin on cPanel Server¶

 How to pin plugin to a specific version

 master branch of the plugin.
 If you would like pin to a specific version, then after cloning the repo (or running